 If you feel the same, know that you are not alone with this feeling.

-There can be something elusive hiding behind this feeling that can keep you stuck.
+There can be something hiding behind this feeling that can keep you stuck: The link between IBS and the Gut-Brain Axis.
 Read on and see if you relate.

 Instead I got that sinking feeling that I would never find the way out of IBS.
 No matter what I did.

-I think I have just put my finger on why.
+I have put my finger on why.
 And if you have the same thing going on, you need to know about it.

 I don’t have IBS any more.

-And despite trying to “work out why” and fix it, guess what, whatever I do, nothing is working.
+And despite trying to “work out why” and fix it, guess what: No matter what I do, nothing is working.

 Fortunately I can spot a pattern.